Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Related Work

 \subsection{Summary and Motivation}

-Existing robustness-oriented research in wireless sensing has explored the effects of signal injections and adversarial attacks.
+Existing research has explored the effects of signal injections and adversarial attacks.
 However, these studies often isolate specific models or datasets and neglect the physical realism of perturbations.
-This paper builds upon these foundations by establishing a unified framework for CSI-based sensing, incorporating physically constrained perturbations and multiple attack regimes to provide a reproducible, system-level evaluation of adversarial robustness in device-free human-centered wireless sensing.
-Furthermore, our work analyzes the robustness of compact models from a \textit{representation-level perspective}, i.e., models that mitigate the high feature-to-sample ratio inherent to CSI datasets while maintaining strong downstream performance.
+This paper builds upon these foundations by establishing a unified framework for CSI-based sensing, incorporating physics-inspired constraints and multiple attack regimes to provide a reproducible evaluation of adversarial robustness in human-centric Wi-Fi sensing.